 Duration: 3 days

-The course incorporates important elements of the IMO Model Course 6.09 (Training Course for Instructors) and elements of the IMO Model Course 1.30 (on-board assessment).
+The course incorporates important elements of the IMO Model Course 6.09 (Training Course for Instructors).

 The course focuses on:

 - Training requirements of STCW, SOLAS, MARPOL, ISM and ISPS Code